amirlanesman/tuya_rf/README.md

 |mosi_pin|P16|the bidirectional data pin of the spi communication.
 Only the number of the pin is used, the remaining parameters of the pin schema are ignored|
 |csb_pin|P6|spi chip select pin to read/write registers.
 Only the number of the pin is used, the remaining parameters of the pin schema are ignored|
 |fcsb_pin|P26|spi chip select pin to read/write the fifo.
 It is not used|

+## actions

+Since the receiver is mostly useful to learn new buttons, it's better to leave it off and turn it on only when you want to start learning.
+There are two actions, `tuya_rf.turn_on_receiver` (to turn the receiver on) and `tuya_rf.turn_off_receiver` (to turn it off).
+Once the code is fixed to work with multiple instances of tuya_rf (currently it only allows one instance) you shuould specify the `receiver_id` in the action.